Long Point (Cape Cod)

-Long Point is a peninsula located in Provincetown, Massachusetts, United States, at the extreme tip of Cape Cod, as it curls back in on itself to create Provincetown Harbor.
+Long Point is a spit of land located in Provincetown, Massachusetts, at the extreme tip of Cape Cod, where the peninsula curls back in on itself to form Provincetown Harbor.
 The Long Point Light was built on this point in 1827.
-The lighthouse once shared this peninsula with a settlement of fishermen that came to be known as Long Point, Massachusetts.
+This lighthouse was adjacent to a fishing community that came to be known as Long Point, Massachusetts.
 This Provincetown village grew and thrived from 1818 until the late 1850s.
 When the settlers decided to leave Long Point, they took most of their houses with them – about 30 structures in all – by floating them across the harbor.

 During the Civil War, the military established a defensive coastal artillery post and garrison at this location.
-The Long Point Battery came to be known as "Fort Useless" and "Fort Ridiculous" among the local residents.
+The Long Point Battery came to be known among the local residents as "Fort Useless" and "Fort Ridiculous".

-Today, nothing remains of the village of Long Point, except for the lighthouse and an earthen mound, the last remnant from the earlier military post.
+Today, nothing remains of the village of Long Point, except for the lighthouse and an earthen mound, the last remnant of the military post.